ieeeukiyp/ieeeukiyp.github.io/_posts/sitw/2025-10-25-2nd-Subsea-Innovation-Technologies-Workshop-Aberdeen.md

     alt: 'IEEE UK & Ireland (UK&I) Young Professionals'
 ---

-The IEEE Subsea Innovation Technologies Workshop will be held in Aberdeen, Scotland, on June 7, 2024.
+The 2nd IEEE Subsea Innovation Technologies Workshop will be held in Aberdeen, Scotland, between 23rd and 24th January, 2026.

 IEEE UK & Ireland (UK&I) Young Professionals is collaborating with IEEE Oceanic Engineering Society to organise this workshop.